-The new product by Fugue allows the latest tech supporting self-healing cloud infrastructure security technology developed in a consortium of the Intelligence community (IC) to promote the ease of use of the product as commercial enterprise SaaS product.
+The new product by Fugue allows the latest tech supporting self-healing cloud security infrastructure security technology developed in a consortium of the Intelligence community (IC) to promote the ease of use of the product as commercial enterprise SaaS product.
 The platform by Fugue provides privileges like an enhanced interface, sped up time-to-value by Fugue’s Risk manager, and improved functions in compliance reporting.

 The “Shift left” strategy in Fugue’s platform is enabled for the Fugue risk manager’s customers in addition to the cloud resource visualization tools.
 This feature will allow validation of cloud infrastructure at the beginning of the SDLC with the help of Fugue API.
 The benefits guaranteed for the existing customers are continuously availed to set up a conjunctive source of truth for cloud compliance and security.
 This will enforce the drift detection and self-healing of critical cloud resources.
 The four main enterprise cloud use cases which are being delivered in the new Fugue release are:

 • The capability to “Shift left” on the cloud infrastructure security and compliance reporting.